raspberrypilearning/sensing-space/lesson-4/lesson.md

     Sugar + Oxygen ---> Carbon dioxide + Water
     ```

-1. Some of the water produced exits our bodies as water vapour when we breath.
+1. Some of the water produced exits our bodies as water vapour when we breathe.

-1. Have students come up with ideas for why this might be a problem aboard the ISS, if the excess water vapour is not removed.
+1. Have students come up with ideas for why it might be a problem aboard the ISS if the excess water vapour is not removed.

 1. Explain that the concentration of water vapour in the air is called the humidity.